aleshaleksey/fansys23/08-spell-list.md

 **Description**: Calls upon the wind spirits to create a localised storm.
 When first entering, or starting a turn in the storm, all entities must make a Str save to avoid being blown prone by the winds and a Dex save to avoid lightning strikes (no damage on successful save).
 In addition the high winds make vocal communication impossible, making the entity essentially "deaf".
 The winds are classed as "extreme".

-**Upcast**: For every extra MP dice, either the radius of the storm increases by 5ft, the duration increases by 1 min or the lightning damage increases by 1d8.
+**Upcast**: For every extra MP die above 4, either the radius of the storm increases by 5ft, the duration increases by 1 min or the lightning damage increases by 1d8.

 **Global**: The spell affects a large area and lasts for an hour.
 The winds are classed as "severe".
 For every extra 4MP dice, either the area increases by 100ft, or the duration increases by 1h.
 If at least 24MP dice are used in the casting, the wind effects are "extreme".